-Soil and Water Quality Indicators for Agriculture
+Risk to Soil and Water Quality from Agriculture

-Note: The graph's horizontal target line corresponds to the lowest index value for the desired category, which is the level Agriculture and Agri-Food Canada would like the soil and water quality indicators to achieve by 2030.
+Note: The graph's solid horizontal line corresponds to the lowest index value for the desired category.
+Agriculture and Agri-Food Canada has set a goal for the soil and water quality indices to achieve this level by 2030.

-- Date Modified:
+- Date modified: